 Fusner, leaning back and stripping off his radio, turned on his little transistor rig to bring in Brother John’s early morning broadcast.

 “Where’s Junior?”
-Morgan asked, his voice too loud for the situation we were in.
+Carter asked, his voice too loud for the situation we were in.

 “Down,” the Gunny hissed at the men.